 The department receives approximately 130 applications for the Ph.D. program each year, from which, on average, 7 students are admitted.
 The department does not admit external applicants to the M.A. program.

 The Stanford Department of Linguistics considers graduate admissions applications once a year.
-The application opens in mid-September and the deadline to apply to its Linguistics Ph.D. program for study beginning in the 2018-19 academic year is December 5, 2017.
+The application opens in mid-September and the deadline to apply to the Ph.D. program is December 4, 2018 for study beginning in the 2019-20 academic year.

 The following materials are required components of the admission application.
 The entire application and supplemental materials are submitted online and due by the deadline stated above.

 1. Application Form